oroinc/platform/src/Oro/Bundle/DataGridBundle/Resources/doc/backend/extensions/inline_editing.md

             http_method: PATCH
             route: orocrm_account_update
 ```
-- Open corresponding page, all columns that have supported frontend type will become editable
+- Open corresponding page, all the columns for which the frontend type supports editing will become editable

 ## Datagrid configuration details
 ``` yml